Green Bay Southwest High School

 Green Bay Southwest High School is one of four public high schools located in Green Bay, Wisconsin.
 Southwest High School is located at 1331 Packerland Drive.
-Its school colors are royal blue and silver, and their mascot is the Trojan.
+Its school colors are royal blue and silver, and their logo and mascot is the Trojan.

 Academics

 Nearly half of Southwest's class of 2011 attended accredited four-year colleges (49%).
 The school offered 14 Advanced Placement courses in 2007, with 220 AP tests taken in May 2007.
 Overall, 31% of students participated in AP Exams in 2016.
 Southwest has partnered with NWTC to provide a number of Technical classes at the High School.
 Southwest High School was ranked #13 in Wisconsin as the best overall school by Newsweek 2013.
 The school made the Top 20 four years running.
 A collaboration with NWTC in 2012 to provide credited courses in STEM (Science, Technology, Engineering, Mathematics) provides students hands on coursework in blueprint reading; welding, and robotics.
 The music department is a magnet for students from neighboring schools and school districts.